 - Potential to earn college credits and a Tech Prep Scholarship from Sinclair Community College

 - Potential to earn college credits from Hocking College

 - For more information on a career in the Heating and Air Conditioning field, check out the web link below

-The Heating, Ventilation, Air Conditioning (HVAC), and Plumbing Tech Prep program is a step into the workforce!
+The Heating, Ventilation, and Air Conditioning (HVAC) program is a step into the workforce!
 This program strives to duplicate the real work environment found in the heating and air conditioning industry.
 All the equipment used in lab is the actual equipment found on the job.
-Students will be given high skilled knowledge on the latest technology and a peek into the many different areas of the Heating, Ventilation, Air Conditioning, and Plumbing trade.
+Students will be given high skilled knowledge on the latest technology and a peek into the many different areas of the HVAC trade.

-Heating, Ventilation, Air Conditioning, and Plumbing Tech Prep students will work on different projects on and off campus during the school year.
+HVAC students will work on different projects on and off campus during the school year.
 They will be taught to work with copper by cutting, bending, soldering, and brazing to make leak tight joints.
 Students will learn to read and install from wiring diagrams.
-As part of the hands-on lab experience, students will: fabricate sheet metal ducts using bending and forming equipment, charge air conditioning systems with refrigerant, learn to read gauges to evaluate the system, and remove and replace parts within the systems, heating and air conditioning units.
+As part of the hands-on lab experience, students will: fabricate sheet metal ducts using bending and forming equipment, charge air conditioning systems with refrigerant, and learn to read gauges to evaluate the system, and remove and replace parts within the systems, heating and air conditioning units.

 After completing the program, students have taken jobs as service technicians, furnace/air conditioning installers, or sheet metal installers/fabricators.
 Some students have used their learned skills to take jobs in the electrical and plumbing trades.
-Another option for student completing the Heating, Ventilation, Air Conditioning, and Plumbing program, is to take the skills they learn through the MVCTC program and continue their education at the college level.
+Another option for student completing HVAC program, is to take the skills and continue their education at the college level.

-For more information on this career field, check out the links below:Occupational Outlook Handbook - 34% Job Growth
+For more information on this career field, check out the links below:HVAC CareersOccupational Outlook Handbook - 34% Job Growth